Navigation überspringen

 +++ Please find the German version here. +++

-Until now, Meta's AI technology has not been trained with the Facebook and Instagram data of European users.
-This is now set to change: From the end of May 2025, Meta wants to use the data of all adult European Facebook and Instagram users for training of its own AI applications.
-The data will then be used to train the company's AI-based services such as the Meta-AI chatbot on WhatsApp or language models such as Llama.
+As of May 27, 2025, Meta intends to use the public data of all adult European users of Facebook and Instagram to train its own AI applications.
+The data will then be used to train the company's AI-based services, such as the Meta AI chatbot on WhatsApp or language models such as Llama.

 What data does Meta's AI training relate to?

-Meta has announced that, in principle, it will use all public information available on users' profiles, i.e. including all data from the past.
-This includes among others public posts, comments, photos and captions.
-Public posts are those whose visibility to others has not been restricted by the user's settings.
-Meta explains that only content published on Facebook and Instagram by users of legal age is used for AI training.
+Meta has announced that it will use all public information available on users' profiles, including all data from the past.
+This includes public posts, comments, photos, videos, and captions.
+Public posts are those whose visibility has not been restricted by the user's settings.
+Meta states that only content posted by adult users on Facebook and Instagram will be used for AI training.

 For what purposes will the data be used?